 Under The Counter

-Another great kitchen pantry trend for 2019 we saw were ones that took brilliant advantage of often forgotten spaces, like underneath the cabinet.
+Another great kitchen pantry trend we saw were ones that took brilliant advantage of often forgotten spaces, like underneath the cabinet.
 That slim space makes for a genius spot to use less used linens and serving dishes alike.